jfriedlein/Logarithmic_Strain_Space-Fortran/README.md

 c This ends our actual small strain material model, but before we can take c the resulting stress tensor and go home, we have to transform it from the c logarithmic strain space (ln-space) back into the real world (post).
-Which is c admittingly a complicated and expensive task.
+Which is c admittedly a complicated and expensive task.
 ```

 And boilerplate code again, where we postprocess the stress and tangent and push